Nita Lowey: Tenure

-Lowey has been a vocal advocate for a Security Council Resolution on the conflict in Darfur.
-She is responsible for the $500 million in the Emergency Spending Bill for Aid in Darfur.

-Lowey voted for HR 2454, the "Cap and Trade" legislation.

 In early 2009, Lowey introduced the Transportation Security Workforce Enhancement Act, which calls for collective bargaining rights for federal workers at the TSA and Department of Homeland Security.
-However, some statements from the TSA dispute the necessity of collective bargaining.

-She was strongly critical of the Stupak-Pitts Amendment, which places limits on taxpayer-funded abortions in the context of the November 2009, Affordable Health Care for America Act.
-Because of the rancor and disruptions which marked many of the town hall meetings held in the summer of 2009 to discuss Health Care Reform, Lowey chose to present her point of view on Health Care Reform in a telephone conference call, the effectiveness of which was questioned by some of her constituents.
+Lowey was critical of the Stupak-Pitts Amendment, which placed limits on taxpayer-funded abortions in the context of the Affordable Health Care for America Act.
+Because of the rancor and disruptions which marked many of the town hall meetings held in the summer of 2009 to discuss health care reform, Lowey chose to present her point of view on health care reform in a telephone conference call.
+Some constituents questioned the effectiveness of this approach.

+In 2015, Lowey expressed her disappointment at Congress's failure to address Puerto Rico's budget problems.

+Lowey announced her opposition to President Barack Obama's 2015 nuclear deal with Iran, stating the following: